muratbayrktr/raytracer/README.md

 ### Benchmark Results

+Below benchmark is created on Macbook Pro M2 Pro while listening to ['Never Gonna Give You Up' by Rick Astley](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+It's not a fair benchmark but at least you are rickrolled.

 Top performing scenes with their render times and features:

 | Scene | Pre-process | Render | Total | Features | Image |